automata-network/sgx-prover/README.md

 ```

 Initialize the SGX environment.
 You can refer [here](https://github.com/automata-network/attestable-build-tool/blob/main/image/rust/Dockerfile).
+It's recommended to use Azure with the `Standard DC4s v3` size.

 Install the latest [Geth](https://github.com/ethereum/go-ethereum).
 We'll be using it to launch a local node as the L1 node and deploy the verifier contract.
 Ensure it's added to the PATH environment variable.